botaniclestest/ika-btc-demo/README.md

 A Solana devnet + Ika pre-alpha Bitcoin testnet signing prototype.

-**Proven:** Create an Ika MPC dWallet on Solana, derive a Bitcoin testnet address from it, fund it, then sign and broadcast a real BTC transaction — all authorized through your Solana wallet.
+Create an Ika MPC dWallet on Solana, derive a Bitcoin testnet address from it, fund it, then sign and broadcast a real BTC transaction — all authorized through your Solana wallet.

 ## How It Works